 Base salary represents annual fixed compensation and is a standard element of compensation necessary to attract and retain executive leadership talent.
 In making base salary decisions, the Compensation Committee considers the CEO's recommendations, as well as each NEO's position and level of responsibility within the Company.
-The Committee takes into account factors such as competitive market data as well as individual performance, experience, tenure, internal equity and employee potential.
-For 2022, our NEOs received base salary increases, as further described below, in order to align their compensation with the market for similar roles and responsibilities.
+The Committee considers factors such as competitive market data as well as individual performance, experience, tenure, internal equity and employee potential.
+For 2023, the Compensation Committee approved base salary increases for Messrs.
+Kao and Freeman, in order to align their compensation with the market for similar roles and responsibilities.
+Annual base salary rates for 2023 were as follows: